-You refer to "accepting his offer" as if you thought you were accepting a definite contract for a sum certain.
-Unfortunately, by your description, you did not receive a precise quote, only an estimate.
-Thus, you cannot really hold the contractor to the $5,000 initially suggested.
-Moreover, it sounds as if your contractor did not put anything on paper, so even proving that the estimate amount was $5,000 could become your word against his.
+Unfortunately, if you do not receive a precise quote, but only an estimate, you cannot really hold the contractor to the amount initially suggested.
+Moreover, if your contractor did not put anything on paper, even proving that the estimate was a certain amount could become your word against his.

-None of the above necessarily means that you should write your contractor an $8,000 check.
+None of the above necessarily means that you should write your contractor an check for an amount that seems inappropriate.
 Estimates, generally, must be professionally reasonable.
-A 10-20% overage might be considered reasonable, especially if the contractor discovered issues along the way that he couldn't have been aware of initially (for example, mold or flooding).
-Thus a price tag of $6,000, or even a little more, wouldn't be out of line.
+A 10-20% overage might be considered reasonable, especially if the contractor discovered issues along the way that he couldn't have been aware of initially (for example, mold or past flooding).

+Examine that invoice closely for areas where you believe your contractor spent more than was discussed.
 Next, if appropriate, draft a brief letter, or hire an attorney to draft a brief letter, explaining why you feel that you should not have to pay for these materials and the associated labor.
 Explain that you made clear that you were looking for basic work, nothing ornate, and that this was clearly communicated from the outset.
-You might offer to pay $5,000 immediately, and see how your contractor responds.
+You might offer to pay the amount of the original estimate immediately.

-He will likely object, and demand something closer to around $7,000.
-Your contractor might have subcontractors or suppliers who are pestering him for payment, so in this sense, you have leverage to withhold payment.
-Continue negotiating until you arrive at a fair number in the middle: probably something between $5,500 and $6,500.
+Your contractor might object, and demand something closer higher.
+After all, the contractor might have subcontractors or suppliers who are pestering for payment, so in this sense, you have leverage to withhold it.
+Continue negotiating until you arrive at a fair number in the middle.

 Keep in mind, a home contractor might become frustrated and file a lien.
 A lien is essentially a cloud on title, filed with the county clerk, by a contractor who did work on a piece of property.
 This can be an impediment if you're looking to sell your home.

 Your contractor could also file a lawsuit.
-This would allege that you breached your contract to pay for the fair and reasonable value of his goods and services.
+This would allege that you breached your contract to pay for the fair and reasonable value of the goods and services.
 Should your contractor sue you for your nonpayment, you would certainly have defenses to the claims, given the lack of notice of the increased costs and intentional overspending.
-It is unlikely, however, that your contractor would sue you for this sum of money; the cost of the lawsuit alone would make it more advantageous for the contractor to attempt to negotiate with you and collect as much money as quickly as possible.
+It is unlikely, however, that your contractor would sue you for a relatively small sum of money, such as a few thousand dollars; the cost of the lawsuit alone would make it more advantageous for the contractor to attempt to negotiate with you and collect as much money as quickly as possible.